 loading...

-Shared on Reddit by snooper27, you've officially got yourself a rodent problem if you're seeing lines like this anywhere in your yard.
-Don't hit the panic button quite yet, a rodent problem can mean a lot of different things in a lot of different sizes.
-But those quirky lines that seem to create a maze in your lawn are from the rodent or rodents that were moving around under the snow all winter long.
+You've officially got yourself a rodent problem if you're seeing lines like this anywhere in your yard (the image was shared on Reddit by snooper27).
+Don't hit the panic button quite yet, cause a rodent problem can mean a lot of different things in a lot of different sizes.

 Voles are typically the root cause of these lines on lawns in Maine.
 Similar to ants underground, these small rodents create a tunnel system underneath the snow to move around and search for food while snow still sits on the lawn.
-Mice and moles can also create lawn issues like this but generally, their tunnel system is not as intricate.
-After the spring thawing begins, many lawns will feature these intricate patterns that resemble shattered glass.

 black mole in open air, molehill.